TophatSynth/grimdark_fantasy_land/Home.md

 - Need to read up on all the lore so far, then re-organise them so it's a lil clearer
  - [x] Use bases to make TOC
 	- [ ] Show number of todo tags per file?
--
+- Work on alchemy
+- Spirit fragment types need thinking

 ---
 ## BoomerNoiza's Notes:

 - To get Leaflet working:
 	- Get the Leaflet Plugin + Enable it.
-	- I will handle maps if that is alright for you
+	- I will handle maps if that is alright for you {Sure!}

 - Ideas to add for the Sandbox/Brainstorm Area:
 	- Fortified Inns along the roads (The chain broken and Inns varying widely in architecture and state of repair)